samrudhinayak91/API_Calls/README.md

 ```

-There are a couple of test cases implemented in this program.
+There are a few test cases implemented in this program.
 These test cases ensure that every method works as expected.
 You can test them using:
 ```
 sbt "test-only "
 ```